KeeganBurkart/meditation_app/README.md

 ## Dashboard Analytics

 The `src/dashboard.py` module provides helper functions to calculate total meditation time, session count, and current streaks from a list of `MeditationSession` objects.

+## Monetization

+Mindful Connect includes a Premium tier that unlocks advanced statistics, unlimited friends, and private challenges.
+The `subscriptions` module tracks a user's tier so the app can gate these features.
+Free tier users may see small text advertisements served via the `ads` module.